Azure-Samples/java-microservices-aks-lab/LabTips.md

 - .azcli files will save your day
 - On error perform these steps
 - Not all steps are running smoothly in the codespace (unfortunately)
-- Don't commit your GitHub PAT token
+- Don't commit your GitHub PAT
+- In case the GitHub PAT really doesn't work for you

 # Use Codespaces